March 2026 NFPA Code Updates: What Your Business Needs to Know

 What a Hazard Mitigation Analysis Must Include:

-• Emergency response procedures for fire department personnel
+• Emergency response steps for firefighters

-• Monitoring and early warning system specifications
+• Monitoring and early warning system requirements

 "Our data center had 500 kWh of lithium-ion backup batteries.
 Under the new NFPA 855 rules, we needed a full HMA that cost $15K.
 Seemed expensive until the engineer showed us that without proper suppression and ventilation, a thermal runaway could release hydrogen fluoride gas into occupied spaces.
 That $15K analysis saved lives." — Data Center Operations Manager